 "It's obvious now.
 The way he holds himself.
 The manner of his speaking.
 It is not a perfect imitation, Mr. Baley."
-"It's pretty good though, isn't it?" showed it.
+"It's pretty good though, isn't it?"
+"Oh, it's marvelous.
+I doubt that anyone could recognize the imposture at sight.
+I am very grateful to you for having me brought face to face with him.
+May I examine him?"
+The roboticist was on his feet, eager.
+Baley put out a hand.
+"Please, Doctor.
+In a moment.
+First, the matter of the murder, you know."
+"Is that real, then?"
+Dr. Gerrigel was bitterly disappointed and showed it.
 "I thought perhaps that was just a device to keep my mind engaged and to see how long I could be fooled by--" "It is not a device, Dr. Gerrigel.
 Tell me, now, in constructing a robot as humanoid as this one, with the deliberate purpose of having it pass as human, is it not necessary to make its brain possess properties as close to that of the human brain as possible?"
 "Certainly."
 "Very well.
-Could not such a humanoid brain hack the First Law?
+Could not such a humanoid brain lack the First Law?
 Perhaps it is left out accidentally.
 You say the theory is unknown.
 The very fact that it is unknown means that the constructors might set up a brain without the First Law.
 They would not know what to avoid."
 Dr. Gerrigel was shaking his head vigorously.
 "No. No. Impossible."
 "Are you sure?
-We can test the Second Law, of course.-Daneeh, let me have your blaster."
+We can test the Second Law, of course. -- Daneel, let me have your blaster."
 Baley's eyes never left the robot.
-His own hand, well to one side, gripped his own blaster tightly. armed group of men and women and threatened to shoot?"
-"But I did not shoot," said K. Daneel.
+His own hand, well to one side, gripped his own blaster tightly.
+R. Daneel said calmly, "Here it is, Elijah," and held it out, butt first.